en_USEnglish

 Scalability options

-Will your agency be able to upgrade the product?
-If you expect your customers' needs to grow, a customized solution can make it easier to add new features, especially if you're expecting a sharp increase in workload.
+Will your agency be able to scale the product?
+If you anticipate your clients' needs will grow, a custom solution can make it easier to add new features, especially if you expect a significant increase in workload.

 Conclusion